An-dz/ScriptJaeger/README.md

 ## Download
 A _'stable'_ version of the extension as a CRX file can be downloaded on the [releases](https://github.com/An-dz/ScriptJaeger/releases) page.
 The extension automatically checks for updates every 24 hours and will notify you of updates, if you cancel the notification a new one will be shown in the next 24 hours.
 The update check will send a normal GET request to GitHub to download the latest manifest file here, no other information is sent.

+After downloading the latest CRX just drag and drop it inside the <vivaldi://extensions/> page.

 This extension is not available on Chrome Web Store, if it ever becomes available on it this notice will be removed and a link to the store will be added.
 There are two reasons for this:

 * You must pay a fee to be there